 1. Put a headline on the page.

-Much of sketch noting is about prioritizing information on a page.
+Much of learning how to sketchnote is about prioritizing information on a page.
 What do you see first?

 Giving your page a headline orients you to the information on a page.
 How do you write the headline?
 Well, the easiest way is to make the letters bigger than anything else on the page.
 You can make a headline pop by going over each letter with a highlighter or by just drawing a colored line under it.